yyh-pc/LidarSLAM/paraview_wrapping/Plugin/doc/How_to_SLAM_with_LidarView.md

 Then, the data can be used to add a constraint to the local SLAM optimization.
 The user must enter a weight corresponding to the external sensor used.
 This weight must be set experimentally knowing that it will be the confidence factor of the external sensor constraint relatively to all the keypoint matches.
 If the weight is null, the constraint is not added to the optimization.
 The constraints are :

 - For the odometer a translation constraint between two successive SLAM poses or an absolute translation constraint which can be used in specific contexts such as mine exploration.
-- For the IMU, a gravity constraint between all frames.
+- For the IMU (when only the accelerations are provided), a gravity constraint between all frames.
 To do so, the acceleration of the base frame is considered as null, the acceleration measured by the IMU should only represent the gravity.
 - For the external poses, a relative transform constraint between frames.

-External poses can also be used to :
+External poses (obtained by preintegrating the IMU or from another source) can also be used to :
 - Estimate a prior pose : the user must choose the *External* or *External OR motion extrapolation* modes in the Ego-motion selector.
 - De-skew the pointcloud : the user must choose the External mode in the undistortion selector.

+When IMU accelerations **and** IMU angle velocities are provided along with the gravity in the world frame, those data can be preintegrated to get poses.
+Then, those poses can be used exactly as external poses (see features above).
+To perform the preintegration, a parallel graph is built between IMU and SLAM poses.
+This graph allows to update the biases and the integration constants.
+To limit the graph growth, a threshold is added to reset the graph.

+**Note** : This feature needs GTSAM in order to be built (available in the superbuild).

+**Warning** : the preintegration is not real time.

 Finally, the user can choose which synchronization to perform (timestamps supplied by the sensor or packet reception timestamps).
 The time reference chosen must be the same as the one provided in the CSV file.
 If the packet reception is chosen, the user must be sure that their is no lag between the external sensor acquisition and the packet reception (no post-process of the data).